 How long does it take to probate a Will in Alberta?
 Does dying without a will create special legal challenges?
 How much does a Will cost?

-Get answers to your legal questions by requesting a free introductory consultation with a Wills and Estates lawyer at Kiriak Law, each having extensive experience handling probate and estate administration applications.
+Get answers to your legal questions by requesting an introductory consultation with a Wills and Estates lawyer at Kiriak Law, each having extensive experience handling probate and estate administration applications.

 Mr. Jerry Kiriak stresses the importance of taking prompt action in any legal matter involving Wills and Estates.
 “It is never a good idea to play the waiting game as you may miss important windows of opportunity that only open once,” Mr. Kiriak says.
 “I am here to help and the sooner you call me, the more I can help.”